ctrl-exec - Installation and Operations

 4. Pairing

-On the ctrl-exec host, start pairing mode:
+On the dispatcher host, start pairing mode:

-sudo ctrl-exec pairing-mode
+sudo ced pairing-mode

 This blocks until interrupted.
 When run in a terminal it is interactive - incoming requests are displayed immediately and you are prompted to approve or deny.